isomerpages/singapore-customs-cms/_temporary-import-scheme/Temporary Import/additional-requirements.md

 Officers at the entry points may seal any package or container before releasing the goods.
 Such sealed goods must be unpacked or unstuffed under Customs’ Supervision.

-Sealed for inspection	The importer, haulier or declarant must submit an online Application for Customs Supervision to Singapore Customs at least one working day before the operation.
+1. Sealed for inspection
+The importer, haulier or declarant must submit an online Application for Customs Supervision to Singapore Customs at least one working day before the operation.
+2.NOD Case
-NOD Case 	For container issued with a Notice of Discrepancy (NOD), the importer / haulier to call Permits Compliance Branch at 6908 1817 / 6908 1834 during office hours (Monday to Friday: 8 a.m.to 5 p.m.) if they have further enquiries.
+For container issued with a Notice of Discrepancy (NOD), the importer / haulier to call Permits Compliance Branch at 6908 1817 / 6908 1834 during office hours (Monday to Friday: 8 a.m.to 5 p.m.) if they have further enquiries.

 * For import of containerised consignments under Carnet.